Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

  * Update to latest patch release
  * Deploy the new version
- * Check if you get a warning related to this schema issue
+ * Check if a warning related to this schema issue is visible
    * Or manually inspect the schema in your database
- * Follow procedure on how to resolve schema issues for your database engine (Microsoft SQL Server or Oracle)
+ * Follow the procedure on how to resolve schema issues for the database engine used (Microsoft SQL Server or Oracle)
-   * If you are using any other database engine then you have to apply these changes in the database dialect for your engine manually
+   * If any other database engine is used then these changes must be applied manually

 ## Check at startup

-If you have endpoints with an incorrect index definition then this is detected in all fixed supported versions (at March 1th, 2017) for 6.2.x, 7.0.x and 7.1.x.
+If there are endpoints that created an incorrect index definition then this is detected in all fixed supported versions for 6.2.x, 7.0.x and 7.1.x.
 The detection routine is run when the endpoint instance is created and started.
 If you are affected you will get the following log event with log level warning:

 > Could not find TimeoutEntity_EndpointIdx index.
 This may cause significant performance degradation of message deferral.
 Consult NServiceBus NHibernate persistence documentation for details on how to create this index.